Thursday, September 29, 2011

 Sexism.
 Misogyny.
 Violence against women.
 Sexual Violence.
 And none of these to make a statement against these things.
 These things are used purely for shock value, or perhaps worse- to promote the macho ideal that harming women makes you strong.
 I have seen these topics brought up online and fanboys will feel the need to defend their favorite bands with their lives.
 For instance, when DJ Pathogen wrote about a Combichrist video.
 I hope, that if a band you like shows up on here that you will try to set aside your love of music and think about oppression at hand.
 Afterall, many of these things were a surprise to me, as they come from bands that I like the sound of quite a bit.
 Many of the bands I list here I own albums of and listen to.

 It is no secret to anyone that the majority of industrial musicians are straight, white, cis, men.
-Women of color like Shikhee of Android Lust, who compose their own music and actually make it, are rare.
+Women of color like Shikhee of Android Lust, who are known for composing and performing their own music, who also become well known, are rare.
 This is the way many music genres are.
 It is a "man's world" afterall.
 This is not a blog to rail against men.
 I can think of many bands fronted by or composed of all men that are quite awesome and do not resort to images of violence towards women to sell songs and tickets.
 This is an entry to rail against sexism and to hopefully get a conversation started about how we can change this.

 Here are some more recent examples of what I am talking about.
 Content warning for depictions of violence, specifically towards women, sexual assault, and other things: